 A benefit period under Part A begins the day you’re admitted to the hospital and ends when you’ve been discharged for at least 60 days.
 If you’ve been out of the hospital for more than 60 days and are admitted again, a new benefit period begins.

 Each benefit period requires that you meet a deductible.
 It’s $1,556 in 2022, but can change each year.
 Because hospital care is generally pretty expensive, you should brace yourself to pay that full amount each time you’re in the hospital.

 After meeting your deductible, you pay nothing out of pocket for hospital costs for your first 60 days you are admitted.
 For stays beyond that, you can expect to pay coinsurance.

-- If you’re in the hospital for more than 90 days during one benefit period, each day beyond that will cost $742.
+- If you’re in the hospital for more than 90 days during one benefit period in 2022, each day beyond that will cost $778.

 - Starting on Day 91, you start tapping into your lifetime reserve days for Medicare Part A. You have 60 reserve days.
 Once they are used up and you encounter a long hospitalization, you are responsible for all costs starting with Day 91 in the hospital.

 It should be unlikely that you’d encounter a lengthy stay that would require coinsurance payments, barring a serious medical episode.